NIEHS/DASS/readme.md

 </tbody>
 </table>

-*Table 2.* Potency predictions for combined scores from available information sources.
+*Table 2.* Integrated Testing Strategy potency predictions for combined scores from available information sources.
 1\* indicates conclusive for hazard, inconclusive for potency.
 Adapted from \[[1](#ref-oecd_dass)\].

 ## Key Event 3/1 Sequential Testing Strategy

-The KE 3/1 Sequential Testing Strategy (STS) predicts skin sensitization hazard and potency based on KEs 1 and 3.
-If the h-CLAT predicts a sensitizer, then the potency category is determined by the h-CLAT Minimum Induction Threshold (MIT).
-If the h-CLAT predicts a non-sensitizer, then the DPRA result defines both hazard and potency.
+The KE 3/1 Sequential Testing Strategy (STS) predicts skin sensitization hazard identification and potency based on KEs 1 and 3.
+If the h-CLAT predicts a sensitizer, then the hazard identification and potency categories are determined by the h-CLAT Minimum Induction Threshold (MIT).
+If the h-CLAT predicts a non-sensitizer, then the hazard identification and potency categories are determined by DPRA results.
 The KE 3/1 STS scheme is shown in Table 3.

 <table>